Scalable magnetic resonance fingerprinting: Incremental inference of high dimensional elliptical mixtures from large data volumes: High Dimensional Mixtures of Elliptical Distributions

 is said to be an infinite mixture of scaled Gaussians or Gaussian scale mixture (GSM) with mixing distribution function $f$.
 If vector $\Yv$ has density (\ref{eq:GSM}), we still write $\Yv \sim {\cal E}_M\left(\mub, \Sigmab,f \right)$ and refer to $W$ as the mixing variable. \end{definition} In practice, we will consider mixing distribution $f_\thetab$ that depends on some parameter $\thetab$ and also write $\Yv \sim {\cal E}_M\left(\mub, \Sigmab,\thetab \right)$.
-As already mentioned, famous GSM distributions include, the multivariate Student distribution (when $f_\thetab$ is the pdf of a Chi2 variable), the Pearson type VII distribution (when $f_\thetab$ is a gamma distribution) and the generalized Gaussian (when a power of $W$ follows the gamma distribution).
+As already mentioned, famous GSM distributions include the multivariate Student distribution (when $f_\thetab$ is the pdf of a chi-squared variable), the Pearson type VII distribution (when $f_\thetab$ is a gamma distribution), the generalized Gaussian (when a power of $W$ follows the gamma distribution) and the Laplace distribution (when $W^{-1}$ follows an exponential distribution).
 It is straightforward to see that GSM are elliptical distributions.
 However, not all elliptical distributions can be reduced to scale mixtures.
 For the previous reason, characterization and a way to represent elliptical distributions as GSM are very valuable.
 In \citet{Gomez2006}, conditions are given under which elliptical distributions are GSMs.
 The issue of finding the corresponding mixing distribution is also addressed.
 An illustration of these results for generalized Gaussian distributions is given by \cite{Gomez2008}.